yegor256/blog/_drafts/_java9.md

 This is OOP.

 **New methods in `InputStream`**.
-Three new methods were added to already [over bloated]({% pst 2016/apr/2016-04-26-why-inputstream-design-is-wrong %}) class [`InputStream`](http://download.java.net/java/jdk9/docs/api/java/io/InputStream.html):
+Three new methods were added to the already [over bloated]({% pst 2016/apr/2016-04-26-why-inputstream-design-is-wrong %}) class [`InputStream`](http://download.java.net/java/jdk9/docs/api/java/io/InputStream.html):
 `transferTo()`, `readNBytes()`, and `readAllBytes()`.
-Now, we are supposed to do this, when we want input stream to copy to an output stream:
+Now we are supposed to do this, when we want input stream to copy to an output stream:

 {% highlight java %}
 input.transferTo(output);
 {% endhighlight %}

-It's one of the most typical mistake young OOP programmers are doing: they make their interfaces big.
+It's one of the most typical mistakes young OOP programmers are making: they make their interfaces big.
 Just because they need more functionality.
-I guess [interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) is part of the famous [SOLID]({% pst 2017/mar/2017-03-28-solid %}) and is many years old.
+I guess the [interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) is part of the famous [SOLID]({% pst 2017/mar/2017-03-28-solid %}) and is many years old.
 What's wrong with you, Oracle?
-What will be the next step?
+What will the next step be?
 In Java&nbsp;10 we will also have `saveToFile()` and `printToConsole()`?
 How about `emailToAFriend()`?

-This is how you would do the same with [`IOUtils`](https://commons.apache.org/proper/commons-io/javadocs/api-2.4/org/apache/commons/io/IOUtils.html) utility class from [commons-io](https://commons.apache.org/proper/commons-io/):
+This is how you would do the same with the [`IOUtils`](https://commons.apache.org/proper/commons-io/javadocs/api-2.4/org/apache/commons/io/IOUtils.html) utility class from [commons-io](https://commons.apache.org/proper/commons-io/):